princeton-nlp/DinkyTrain/README.md

 Myle Ott, Sergey Edunov, Alexei Baevski, Angela Fan, Sam Gross, Nathan Ng, David Grangier, and Michael Auli.
 2019. fairseq: A fast, extensible toolkit for sequence modeling.
 In _Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics (Demonstrations)_, pages 48–53.

-* Our efficient training recipe is inspired by the following paper:
+* Our efficient training recipe is based on the following paper:

 Peter Izsak, Moshe Berchansky, and Omer Levy.
 2021.
 How to train BERT with an academic budget.
 In _Empirical Methods in Natural Language Processing (EMNLP)_, pages 10644–10652.